 TOEFL Requirement: For admission into the MAEL program, applicants whose primary language is not English must have a recent IBT (Internet-Based TOEFL) score of 100 or more in addition to meeting other program requirements.

 Transfer Credit Policy: A maximum of six (6) semester hours of graduate transfer credits will be considered.
 The course(s) must have been taken at a regionally accredited institution and be aligned with the objectives for the University of Mount Union course(s).
 Additional credits may be transferred on a case-by-case basis.

-A candidate wishing credit must submit an official transcript for the work, along with a copy of the appropriate course description from the graduate catalog of the institution and may be asked to offer additional documentation, such as syllabus.
-To initiate a transfer credit evaluation, email a request to Dr. Thomas Gannon, Director of Master of Arts in Educational Leadership at email@example.com.
+A candidate wishing credit must submit an official transcript for the work, along with a copy of the appropriate course description from the graduate catalog of the institution and may be asked to offer additional documentation, such as a syllabus.
+To initiate a transfer credit evaluation, email a request to Dr. Thomas Gannon, Director of Master of Arts in Educational Leadership at firstname.lastname@example.org.